-The Network of Associate Deans of Learning and Teaching in the Discipline of Education (NADLATE) was established in 2011 to share knowledge, identify issues, and provide leadership about learning and teaching in the discipline of Education.
+The Network of Associate Deans of Learning and Teaching in the Discipline of Education (NADLATE) was established in 2011 to address the need for a community where those in the learning and teaching space in the discipline of education could come together to identify issues, share knowledge and provide support regarding initial teacher education.

 “EduFuture Talks: Envisioning Tomorrow’s Teaching”